sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 ### 2-1-1 Create the prompt template
 First let's create a prompt template for the basic prompt provided in the data folder.
 1. Go back to the `Prompt Editor` by clicking on it in the side menu.
-2. Configure the first message in your prompt as a `System` messages by clicking on `System`.
+2. Configure the first message in your prompt as a `System` message by clicking on `System`.
 <br>![](/exercises/ex2/images/ail02-1.png)

 3. Copy the text for the system message from the `facility_prompt_basic.yaml` file located in the `data/prompts` folder and paste it into the message field.